Bob-The-Seagull-King/trenchcrusadecompendium/src/resources/data/_documentation/data_structures/Models.md

-# Abilities
+# Models

-Ability data covers unlockable abilities used in tactical combat.
+Model data covers unlockable models used in tactical combat.
 This does not include traits, talents, or class mechanics, only actions that can be unlocked and used even when multijobbing.

 ## Structure

-Abilities are found in *abilities.json* and each rule has the following structure.
+Models are found in *models.json* and each rule has the following structure.

 ```
 id          : string